Survival TTRPGs: The Real Test (And Why Most Games Fail It)

 Torchbearer (2013, 2021, Olavsrud/Crane)

-For players who like tense resource management and constant pressure, Torchbearer turns dungeon crawling into a survival puzzle.
-You’re juggling risk, time, and limited supplies, and small wins feel earned.
-Download the free Dread Crypt of Skogenby! introductory adventure.
+For players who like tense resource management and always feeling the pressure, Torchbearer makes dungeon crawling feel like a survival puzzle.
+You have to balance risk, time, and limited supplies, so even small victories feel rewarding.
+You can try the free Dread Crypt of Skogenby! introductory adventure.
 There’s also a nice YouTube video of a conflict demo.

 Red Markets (2017, Caleb Stokes)